fultonj/zed/edpm/README.md

 crude workaround is to use [scale_down.sh](scale_down.sh) to ensure it never comes back to create a conflict.
+I learned the right way to do it is to edit the [CSV](csv_scale_down.md) but I have not yet done it that way.

 ### Run a local copy of the dataplane-operator